andrew henderson menu

 5. You don’t need to physically reside in Turkey to take advantage of this entrepreneur program.

-6. Bringing your family under the same investment is entirely possible; your spouse and dependent children are free to join you in obtaining residence and a Turkish passport.
+6. Bringing your family under the same investment is entirely possible – your spouse and dependent children are free to join you in obtaining residence and a Turkish passport.

-The entire process of getting Turkish citizenship by investing in a business takes about three to four months and is rather easy.
+In terms of timeline, the entire process of getting Turkish citizenship by investing in a business takes about three to four months and is rather easy.
+Read more about citizenship by investment in Turkey here.

 7. Lithuania Business Visa